High monodispersity (CV < 2%)

 One device for multiple applications

-As opposed to standard droplet devices, the Raydrop does not require any surface coating steps.
+As opposed to standard droplet makers, the Raydrop does not require any surface coating steps.

 Easy to use